Flexed-Arm Hang Test

-equipment required: Stopwatch, a horizontal bar 4cm in diameter, placed at a height so that participants are unable to touch the ground, ladder.
+equipment required: Stopwatch, a horizontal bar 4cm in diameter, placed at a height so that participants are unable to touch the ground when hanging from it, ladder.

 pre-test: Explain the test procedures to the subject.
 Perform screening of health risks and obtain informed consent.
 Prepare forms and record basic information such as age, height, body weight, gender and test conditions.
 Record the height of the overhead bar.
 See more details of pre-test procedures.

 procedure: The participant climbs the ladder to a height so that the chin is level with the bar.
 Grasp the overhead bar using an overhand grip (palms facing away from body), with the hands at shoulder width apart.
 On the command, "ready, go," the person removes their feet from the ladder, and the timing starts.
 The participant should attempt to hold this position for as long as possible.

 scoring: The total time is seconds is recorded - timing is stopped when the person's chin falls below the level of the bar or the head tilts backward to enable the chin to stay level with the bar.

 variations: three other procedures for the flexed arm hang are described on this site, the flexed arm hang test the President's Challenge Fitness Awards, the Eurofit Bent Arm Hang and also the flexed arm hang test used for the Marines.
 These procedures only vary slightly from that described here.

 advantages: the equipment is readily available, and the test is easy and quick to perform.